Backendless/BackendlessPro/kubernetes-doc/readme.md

 ```
 - mongo 4+

-###### Note: before import any yml file open it and make sure that there is correct mounts and backendless version
+###### Note: before importing an yml file, open it and make sure that there are correct mounts and the backendless version

-Please follow setup guide step by step in the order that is provided in the doc.
+Follow the setup guide step-by-step in the order that is provided in the doc.
-- You should have shared file system mounted to all worker nodes to folder `/opt/backendless/shared`
+- You should have a shared file system mounted to all worker nodes to folder `/opt/backendless/shared`
 - Initialize mysql DB with the following sql files https://github.com/Backendless/BackendlessPro/tree/master/scripts/mounts/mysql/init
 - Add `analytics`, `application_settings`, `push_templates` databases to the mongodb
 - [Initialize config map](#init_config_map)